skrey/yellow-extensions/source/help/en/adjusting-content.md

     ---
     Title: Home
+    TitleContent: Your website works!
     ---
-    Your website works!
+    [image photo.jpg Example rounded]

-    [edit - You can edit this page] or use your text editor.
+    [edit - You can edit this page].

-    You can install more features and themes.
+    The help gives you more information about how to create small web pages, blogs and wikis.
     [Learn more](https://datenstrom.se/yellow/help/).

 Formatting text: